fjb4/steeltoe-demo/README.md

     - GetUpstreamContentCommand class that derives from HystrixCommand
       - Discuss RunAsync() vs RunFallbackAsync()
   - Demonstrate a circuit opening
-    - Kill one of the services: `cf stop backend`
+    - Kill one of the services: `cf stop breaking-news-service`
     - Refresh the frontend service a few times
       - Backend becomes red, backend service is no longer being called
       - Dashboard shows that circuit remains closed